CiaranMaloy/audioautoencoder/README.md

 ## Methodology
 Explain your approach clearly, including:
+- Datasets Used:
+    - MUSDB18
+    - ESC-50
-- Data collection and preprocessing
+    - Some Custom Noise and Music samples
 - Model architectures used
 - Training setup and hyperparameters
 - Evaluation criteria and metrics